vivekvashist/TIL/git/git_terms.md

 ****What is git?****
+> git is just a fancy key value store.
+The keys are SHA-1 hash of the contents of the objects and the values are content
 > A stupid content tracker.
 Git is fundamentally a content-addressable filesystem with a VCS user interface written on top of it.Git is a Distributed Version Control System(DVCS).Git is not a delta-based version control, Git thinks of its data more like a series of snapshots of a miniature filesystem.
 > Git thinks about its data more like a `stream of snapshots`
 > Git basically takes a picture of what all your files look like at that moment and stores a `reference` to that snapshot.To be efficient, if files have not changed, Git doesn't store the file again, just a link to the previous identical file it has already stored.